Skip to content

 Eligibility: Florida nonprofits and public schools.

-How to Apply: Applications may be sent to the energy office of the Florida Department of Environmental Protection.
+How to Apply: Applications may be sent to the Energy Office of the Florida Department of Environmental Protection.

 By providing funding for window replacements and other energy-saving initiatives Florida’s program aims to assist schools in hotter regions in lowering their cooling expenses.